1951 NCAA basketball tournament

 The 1951 NCAA basketball tournament involved 16 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 20, 1951, and ended with the championship game on March 27 at Williams Arena in Minneapolis, Minnesota.
+The 13th annual edition of the tournament began on March 20, 1951, and ended with the championship game on March 27, at Williams Arena, located on the campus of the University of Minnesota in Minneapolis.
 A total of 18 games were played, including a third place game in each region and a national third place game.

 Kentucky, coached by Adolph Rupp, won the national title with a 68–58 victory over Kansas State, coached by Jack Gardner.

 This NCAA tournament was the first with a 16-team field.
 Only the championship and third place games were held in Minneapolis, while the semifinals were held in the respective regional sites; similar to previous years.
-A true "Final Four" (semifinals and final at same location) debuted the following year.
+A true "Final 4" (semifinals and final at same location) debuted the following year.